The Beginner’s Guide To Sports Betting

 Deposit £10+, bet £15 on odds of 1/1+ and receive £10 as a free bet — simple as that.

-The minimum deposit is £10, and the minimum amount you can bet per selection is £0.01.
+The minimum deposit is £10, and the minimum amount that you can bet per selection is £0.01.

 - Betiton offers an excellent VIP programme;

-- It has a massive selection of esports bets;
+- Their site has a massive selection of esports bets; and

 - The platform has a dual licence — one from the UKGC, and the other from The Malta Gaming Authority.